AlyonkaB/AlyonkaB/README.md

 💻 I'm currently studying and have finished working on my Django project ["Restaurant kitchen service"](https://github.com/AlyonkaB/-restaurant-kitchen-service)

-💻 I am currently working on API programming and at the same time I am studying the creation of Chatbots
+💻 I am currently working on API ["Airport Api Service"](https://github.com/AlyonkaB/Airport_api_service) programming and at the same time I am studying the creation of Chatbots

 📊 I am interested in and study algorithms and data structures